UCI-GDIM31/class-activities-Denpa486/README.md

 Line 17 define the member variable _isGrounded using type bool, aim to stores a true or false value to make later decision when player is pressing on specific bottom.
 Line 28 is a if statement that detect if the player is pressing space and when _isGround is true, execute later codes.
 In line 32 it set _isGround as false when the cat already on air (the prior codes are running) to prevent the cat from going too high if players click the space continuously.

 ### answer question
-1.I add cat and soccerball as rigid body, because both of the objects have to active and interact with each other and objects in the game.
+1.I add cat and soccerball as rigid body, because both of the objects have to active and hit with each other and objects in the game.
 I make the goal to check Is Trigger on because it need to detect whether the ball gets into it and record points.

 2.The first time I run the game the cat rolls around and falling from the sky because the object is not still in the scene.
 So the first thing I did is freeze the rotation x and z for the cat and it goes well.
 Another problem I meet is that soccerball and cat falls a little bit and sink into the ground.
 I fixed them by larger the collider.
 Through the larger collider both of the objects stand on the ground.